ramwanikirtan/Introduction-to-Generative-AI/week1/README.md

 ---

 ## 7. Basics of Text Generation
 Text generation means creating new sentences, paragraphs, or even stories using AI.

 **How it works:**
 - The model predicts the next word in a sentence, one word at a time.
 - It uses context to make the text coherent and relevant.

+**Analogy:** It’s like playing a word game where you have to guess the next word in a story, but the AI is really, really good at it!

 **Example:**
 > Prompt: "The future of AI is"